DynamoSoftware/DynamoApi/README.md

 In order to use the API, you need a [Dynamo API Key](http://docs.netagesolutions.com/generate-a-dynamo-api-key/).
 Please, contact your Dynamo Software representative to acquire one.

+You must have working knowledge of Dynamo, especially entities, fields and relationships before attempting to utilize the API.
+Consult the product documentation.

 [](https://github.com/DynamoSoftware/DynamoAPI#how-to-use-it)Endpoint URIs
 --------------------------------------------------------------------------